nedbat/coveragepy/doc/plugins.rst

 separately installed Python class that you register in your .coveragerc.
 Plugins can be used to implement coverage measurement for non-Python files.

+Plugins are only supported with the :ref:`C extension <install_extension>`, which must be installed for plugins to work.

 Information about using plugins is on this page.
 To write a plugin, see :ref:`api_plugin`.